 The good news is, there are new medications available to help treat pet allergies that can alleviate most if not all symptoms, helping your elderly pet live more comfortably.

-Talk to your vet if you notice excessive licking, scratching or general discomfort.
-If allergies are diagnosed, there are medications that can help.
+The first thing you should do if you see your pet constantly scratching, licking his paws, or gnawing at his fur, is to talk with your vet especially if you notice excessive licking, scratching or general discomfort.
+If allergies are diagnosed, there are medications, as well as holistic treatments that can help.

 If your elderly pet is suffering from allergies, there are several steps you can take to help your senior pet.